harplife/zettelkasten/study_LearnOpenGL.md

 - The custom callback function is then registered with `glfwSetFramebufferSizeCallback(window, framebuffer_size_callback)`.
 	- Callback functions are registered after the window is created and before the render loop is initiated (which will be covered next).
+- A **Framebuffer** is a portion of RAM that contains a bitmap driving a video display.
+It's essentially a memory buffer containing data representing all the pixels in a complete video frame.
+Modern GPUs contain framebuffer circuitry in their cores.
+	- There can be multiple framebuffers in memory at the same time; a **Front Buffer** that's currently displayed, and a **Back Buffer** that is being prepared.
+	- The size of the Framebuffer determines the resolution and maximum colors that can be shown.
+The information in the buffer typically consists of color values for every pixel to be shown on the display.
+The total amount of memory required for the Framebuffer depends on the resolution of the output signal, and on the color depth or palette size.

 ### Render Loop
-- A loop ("Render Loop") is required to repeatly draw an image until the program has been explicitly told to stop.
+- A loop ("Render Loop") is required to repeatedly draw an image until the program has been explicitly told to stop.
 - A very simple render loop:

 ```C++